Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 #### Gravity
  - **Gravity** (Float, 0.0): Sets the magnitude of the gravity acceleration.
+    - Has a range of \[0.0, 100.0\].
+Upper limit is soft, higher values can be used.
  - **Gravity Direction** (Float3, {0.0. -1.0, 0.0}): Sets the direction of the gravity acceleration.
     - Vectors introduced do not need to be normalized, but they will get normalized internally.